Finding the beauty in everything seems like a difficult task to do. Beauty can be subjective to all of us.

 I’ve heard the phrase there’s beauty in pain a few times in life.
 I’m not sure where it originated from, but it’s a good phrase.

-When it comes to finding beauty in everything, pain is probably one of the hardest things to find beauty in.
+When it comes to seeing the beauty in everything, pain is probably one of the hardest things to find beauty in.
 Nobody wants to be in pain.

 Whether it’s physical or emotional, it just doesn’t feel beautiful.
 Despite that, maybe there’s another way to view pain and beauty as one.